top of page

 Neighborhood 5

-Despite the XL Center’s location is 21 miles from the UConn campus, a strong turnout from the student body can be expected.
+Despite the XL Center’s location 21 miles from the UConn campus, a good turnout from the student body can be expected.
 Driven by the pep band, the students give the building some energy night after night.
-Locals, youth teams and alumni help fill the XL Center.
+Locals, youth teams, and alumni help fill the XL Center.

 Access 4